HoangNguyen0309/Auto-Translate-Discord-Bot/README.md

 # Auto-Translate-Discord-Bot

-Discord bot to auto translate languages to a specified channel.
+Discord bot to auto translate languages to a specified channel. <br>
+Currently transaltes detected language (Russian) to English